riogu/fumo-compiler/README.md

 A statically-typed systems programming language compiler targeting LLVM IR, implemented in C++23.

-For more detailed information, please check [docs/](docs/) for language specification, compiler architecture, and usage documentation.
+For more detailed information, please check [docs/](docs/) for language specification and usage documentation.

 ## Example Program
 ```cpp